-China backs Pakistan on Kashmir Issue
+China backs Pakistan on Kashmir issue

-The Indian government’s abrogation of the provisions of Article 370 and the bifurcation of Jammu and Kashmir into two union territories – Ladakh and J&K – has evoked little response from governments across the world.
-However, Pakistan and China have been the only countries to condemn India’s move, declaring that Indian Occupied Jammu and Kashmir is an internationally-recognised disputed territory.
+The Indian government’s abrogation of the provisions of Article 370 and the bifurcation of Jammu & Kashmir (J&K) into two union territories – Ladakh and J&K has evoked little response from governments across the world.
+However Pakistan and China have been the only countries to condemn India’s move.
+Declaring that Indian Occupied Jammu and Kashmir is an internationally recognized disputed territory.

 Kashmir issue is not only a territorial conflict, but it is also the issue of illegal occupation and violations of the Kashmiris’ political, religious, ideological and basic rights.
 India’s brutality and barbarianism has been exposed to the world.